 To assist the developer in managing the discovered heritage resources in a responsible manner, and to protect, preserve, and develop them within the framework provided by the National Heritage Resources Act of 1999 (Act No 25 of 1999).

 1.2 Project Description

-Project components and the location of the proposed Chantelle Extension 35 Residential Development is outlined under Table 2 and 3.
+Project components and the location of the proposed project are outlined under Table 2 and 3.

 Table 2: Project Description